- Search The Registry

 - Teacher’s Forum

 *The founding of Centralia Washington happened on this date in 1886.
 This is a city in Lewis County, Washington, United States.

 When Washington died in 1905, all businesses in the town closed, and 5,000 mourners attended his funeral.
 It is located along Interstate 5 near the midpoint between Seattle and Portland, Oregon.
 The city had a population of 16,336 at the 2010 census.
 Centralia is twinned with Chehalis, located to the south near the confluence of the Chehalis and Newaukum rivers.
-The town's name was originally a reference to the town's location as the midway point between Tacoma and Kalama but proved to have longevity when it became the midpoint between Seattle and Portland, Oregon as well during the development of Washington's I-5 portion of the Interstate Highway System.
-As extractive industries faced decline, Centralia's development refocused on freeway-oriented food, lodging, retail and tourism, as well as regional shipping and warehousing facilities, leading to 60 percent growth in population over the past four decades.
+The town's name was originally a reference to its location as the midway point between Tacoma and Kalama.
+Still, it proved to have longevity when it became the midpoint between Seattle and Portland, Oregon, and during the development of Washington's I-5 portion of the Interstate Highway System.
+As extractive industries faced decline, Centralia's development refocused on freeway-oriented food, lodging, retail, and tourism, as well as regional shipping and warehousing facilities, leading to a 60 percent growth in population over the past four decades.